luispedro/mahotas/docs/source/faq.rst

 Mahotas itself does not have the functionality to read in images (see the `I/O section <io.html>`__.

-Functions such as ``imread`` are just a wrapper around one of 3 backends:
+Functions such as ``imread`` are just a wrapper around one of 2 backends:

 1. mahotas-imread (i.e., https://pypi.python.org/pypi/imread)
 2. FreeImage
-3. matplotlib (which only supports PNG & JPEG)

 Thus, you need to install one of the packages above.
+At one point, mahotas supported wrapping matplotlib, but their image loading methods are unreliable as it uses other packages itself.
+Thus, depending on what you had installed, the resulting images would be different.

 If you are running on Windows, you may wish to try `Christoph Gohlke's packages
 <http://www.lfd.uci.edu/~gohlke/pythonlibs/#mahotas>`__.